YounessFkhach/MSOTI/README.md

 git merge upstream/master
 ```

+### How to contribute

-7. make your changes
+1. make your changes

-8. to save your changes locally
+2. to save your changes locally
 ```bash
 git commit -a
 ```
-9. send saved changes to your fork repo
+3. send saved changes to your fork repo
 ```bash
 git pull origin master
 ```

-10. finally to add your contribution to the original repo just go  to "https://github.com/< Your USERNAME >/MSOTI/pulls" and open a new pull request to save changes to the original repo(https://github.com/YounessFkhach/MSOTI.git)
+4. finally to add your contribution to the original repo just go  to "https://github.com/< Your USERNAME >/MSOTI/pulls" and open a new pull request to save changes to the original repo(https://github.com/YounessFkhach/MSOTI.git)

 ## Tutorials